-Overview of Risk for Bleeding
+Risk for Bleeding

-Risk for bleeding is a major concern in nursing practice.
 Note that the risk for bleeding is likely to occur when a disease or disease treatment outcomes confuse the standard human body mechanisms charged with the responsibility of maintaining hemostasis.

 Generally, a risk for bleeding definition could be:

-The risk for a decrease in blood volume that may compromise an individual’s health”.
+The risk for a decrease in blood volume that may compromise an individual’s health.

 Markedly, just like a nursing care plan for pneumonia, a risk for nursing diagnosis, or EBP in nursing, nursing care plan for bleeding risk is a common assignment in nursing schools.